 In 2010, Chevron collaborated with Thailand’s national oil company and Chulalongkorn University to establish an international master’s program in petroleum geosciences that attracts students from across Asia.
-Together we provided $10 million in funding for the first five years of the program.
+Together, we provided $10 million in funding for the first five years of the program.
 The program has produced more than 110 graduates who are currently employed in Thailand’s petroleum industry.
-The program was extended to 2018, and another $5 million grant was given to the university.
+The program has been extended to 2018, and another $5 million grant was given to the university.

 We also support a two-year partnership between Chulalongkorn University and Stanford University that includes student exchange programs and research collaboration.

-In 2013 and 2014, we partnered with the Kenan Institute Asia, Pact Thailand and the Path2health Foundation to promote inquiry-based science teaching, to educate parents on ways to positively communicate with their children, and to teach job skills and improve employment opportunities for vulnerable youths in 12 provinces.
+In 2013 and 2014, we partnered with the Kenan Institute Asia, Pact Thailand and the Path2Health Foundation to promote inquiry-based science teaching, to educate parents on ways to positively communicate with their children, and to teach job skills and improve employment opportunities for vulnerable young people in 12 provinces.

 In 2015, the company launched the Thailand Partnership Initiative, known locally as the Chevron Enjoy Science Project, a five-year, $30 million initiative to strengthen economic development by promoting the study of science, technology, engineering and mathematics (STEM) subjects.
 Over the course of the project, the initiative will establish 18 training hubs nationwide and benefit more than 500,000 students and 12,000 teachers.